Most-Improved Player Awards

 - Most Improved Female AC Player will receive the Steel Memorial Bowl.

 - Most Improved Male GC Player will receive the Spiers Trophy (re-designated 'Male only' from 2020).

 - Most Improved Female GC Player will receive the Colman Trophy (new award introduced in 2020).

-Eligibility is restricted to players who are members of a CA-member club, and who are playing predominantly within the CA's domain for the period under consideration.
+Eligibility is restricted to players who are members of an Affiliated club, and who are playing predominantly within the Croquet England domain for the period under consideration.

-Nominations for these awards should be made by Clubs or Federations and sent to the CA Office by the 31 October.
-The nomination should provide detailed information about the candidate's improvement during the season (or, in respect of players who join the CA part-way through the season, the portion of the season after becoming a CA Member).
+Nominations for these awards can be made by Clubs, Federations or individuals (including the candidates themselves) and sent to the office by 31 October.
+The nomination should provide detailed information about the candidate's improvement during the season (or, in respect of players who join Croquet England part-way through the season, the portion of the season after joining).
 Nominations should be accompanied by:

 - a copy of the player's handicap card(s);